Tomasuh/various/BinaryNinja-scripts/export_memory/README.md

 # Simple Export Memory plugin for Binary Ninja

-Simple Export Memory plugin for Binary Ninja designed to easily export data to file that are wihtin the same memory segment.
+Simple Export Memory plugin for Binary Ninja designed to easily export data to file that are within the same memory segment.

 ## Usage: